Mario Cristobal: FIU

 On December 19, 2006, Cristobal was named the second head coach in FIU's history.
 He also was the first Cuban-American head coach in Division I-A. Cristobal inherited a team with a winless record the previous season.
 He implemented a spread offense, and stated that he expected FIU to achieve success "faster than what we did at Rutgers", a process which "took five years".

-FIU struggled for most of his first season as head coach, losing their first eleven games.
+FIU struggled for most of his first season as head coach, losing their first 11 games.
 However, on December 1, the Golden Panthers finally broke a Football Bowl Subdivision-leading 23-game losing skid with a 38–19 victory over North Texas.

 His second season showed considerable signs of improvement.
-After three straight nonconference losses to Kansas, Iowa, and USF, the Golden Panthers under Cristobal pulled together an upset win against MAC opponent Toledo.
-The team used this momentum to build a three-game winning streak, defeating Sun Belt Conference opponents North Texas and MTSU before it continued on to finish with a 5–7 record.
+After three straight non-conference losses to Kansas, Iowa, and USF, the Golden Panthers under Cristobal pulled together an upset win against MAC opponent Toledo.
+The team used this momentum to build a three-game winning streak, defeating Sun Belt Conference opponents North Texas and MTSU before finishing with a 5–7 record.
 The team was two wins away from a bowl game before falling out of contention in the 2008 Shula Bowl against in-state rivals FAU in a 57–50 overtime loss, before finishing its season with a home victory over Western Kentucky.

 The third season under Cristobal came with high expectations after winning five games the previous year.
-The team regressed under his leadership and took a step back going 3–9 overall, with wins coming against North Texas, Western Kentucky, and Louisiana-Lafayette.
+The team took a step back going 3–9 overall, with wins coming against North Texas, Western Kentucky, and Louisiana-Lafayette.
 During the offseason recruiting period, Cristobal was able to secure FIU's first ESPN 150 player, Willis Wright, from nearby Miami Springs High, the same school that produced T. Y. Hilton.